 - A signal object stb.

 - A signal object ack.

-- The data payload token.
-The individual fields are the items (in the Python sense) of this object.
+- The data payload payload, which is a record with the layout given to the endpoint constructor.

 4.1.2 Busy signal

 The basic actor class creates a busy control signal that actor implementations should drive.